hyperledger/fabric/docs/nodeSDK/node-sdk-guide.md

 * [Node.js Standalone Application in Vagrant](sample-standalone-app.md) for a sample standalone Node.js application running in the full development environment within Vagrant.

-* [Node.js Web Application](sample-web-app.md) for a sample web application and to see how to use the Node.js client SDK for a sample web app leveraging the client SDK to interact with blockchain network.
+* [Node.js Web Application](sample-web-app.md) for a sample web application and to see how to use the Node.js client SDK for a sample web app leveraging the client SDK to interact with a blockchain network.

 #### Related information

-   * To build and view the reference documentation for the Node.js client SDK APIs follow the instructions [here](app-developer-env-setup.md).
+   * To build the reference documentation for the Node.js client SDK APIs follow the instructions [here](app-developer-env-setup.md).

    * To learn more about chaincode, see [Writing, Building, and Running Chaincode in a Development Environment](../Setup/Chaincode-setup.md).